 - Preheat oven to 350° F (177° C, Gas Mark 4).
 Grease three 6” cake pans and cut circles of parchment paper to place in the bottom of each pan.

 - In a large mixing bowl, whisk together flour, baking soda, salt and brown sugar.
-Set aside.
+Set aside.240 grams (2 cups) all purpose flour, 1 teaspoon baking soda, 1 teaspoon kosher salt, 300 grams (1½ cups) brown sugar

 - Add sour cream and vanilla, and whisk until completely blended and batter is smooth.
 Add dry ingredients and whisk again.
-Scrape the bowl with a spatula to ensure no flour pockets remain.
+Scrape the bowl with a spatula to ensure no flour pockets remain.120 grams (½ cup) sour cream, 1½ teaspoons vanilla extract

 - Divide the cake batter evenly between the three prepared pans.
-I use my kitchen scale to ensure that the layers are similar in weight..
 Bake in oven for 30-32 minutes, until a toothpick inserted in the middle comes out clean and the cake edges are beginning to pull away from the sides of the pan.
+I use my kitchen scale to ensure that the batter in the pans is similar in weight.

 - Cool in pans for 10 minutes and then flip onto a metal cooling rack and remove parchment paper.
 Once fully cooled, use a long serrated knife or a cake leveler to level the tops of the cake layers.